ZemenTeshager/ZemenTeshager/README.md

 ## 📜 Certifications
 - **IBM Data Science Professional Certificate** (November 2022)
 - **PCAP-Certified Associate in Python Programming** (January 2023)
-- **Duolingo English Proficiency Certification**

 ---

 ## 🌟 Fun Fact
-When I’m not coding or analyzing data, I enjoy exploring sustainability issues, contributing to innovative solutions, and staying updated on the latest trends in tech and data science.
+When I’m not coding or analyzing data, I enjoy contributing to sustainability efforts, exploring innovative solutions in coffee production, and staying updated on the latest trends in tech and data science.

 ---